How to Build a Business App Like Indeed Job Search?

 18. Code, test, and deploy the iOS app

-The development of the iOS app involves the following steps:
+The development of the iOS business app like Indeed involves the following steps:

 - You should use Xcode, which is the IDE for Apple platforms.
 It supports Swift.